-- Keep male to female dwarf puffers in the ratio of 1:2 to reduce male aggression.
+- Keep male-to-female dwarf puffers in a ratio of 1:2 to reduce male aggression.

 - Check up on the fish daily and see if they have injuries due to nipping.
 If any fish is injured, remove them and place them in a separate treatment tank with anti-bacterial treatments such as ParaCleanse and API MELAFIX.

 - Dwarf puffers are messy eaters so you should clean the tank twice or thrice a week by removing all the stones and pebbles.
 Ensure the dwarf puffer tank is clean and has no waste and fish food leftovers.

 - Add garlic-infused foods to dwarf puffer fish tanks to boost their immune system and encourage feeding.

 - Ensure the water has a temperature of 72°F to 82°F. A drop in temperature lowers dwarf puffer fish’s immune system, and the fish can get infected with Ich.

 - Use an aquarium filter constantly to improve the oxygen supply for your fish.

 While it is not a good idea to keep a single guppy alone, you want to make sure you choose the right tank mates for these pet fish.
 Guppy fish tankmates should have the same behavioral characteristics as the guppies.
 Fish that can live with guppies should also be calm and peaceful.